primer/blueprints/pages/blueprints/navigation-components/NavLink.md

 path: navigation-components/nav-link
 ---

-The NavLink component is a NodeLink that turns black when it's href matches the current path.
+The NavLink component is a PageLink that turns black when it's href matches the current path.
 NavLinks are typically used in sidebar sub-navigation.

 ```.jsx